 We appreciate hearing about uses of SUNDIALS.
 If you’ve used SUNDIALS, drop us a line and let us know.
 Feel free to send information and/or citations to publications for our list.

 SUNDIALS: SUite of Nonlinear and DIfferential/ALgebraic Equation Solvers

-SUNDIALS was implemented with the goal of providing robust time integrators and nonlinear solvers that can easily be incorporated into existing simulation codes.
-The primary design goals were to require minimal information from the user, allow users to easily supply their own data structures underneath the solvers, and allow for easy incorporation of user-supplied linear solvers and preconditioners.
+SUNDIALS is implemented with the goal of providing robust time integrators and nonlinear solvers that can easily be incorporated into existing simulation codes.
+The primary design goals are to require minimal information from the user, allow users to easily supply their own data structures underneath the packages, and allow for easy incorporation of user-supplied linear solvers and preconditioners.

 The main numerical operations performed in these codes are operations on data vectors, and the codes have been written in terms of interfaces to these vector operations.
 The result of this design is that users can relatively easily provide their own data structures to the solvers by telling the solver about their structures and providing the required operations on them.
-The codes also come with default vector structures with pre-defined operation implementations for serial, shared-memory parallel (openMP and PThreads) and distributed memory parallel (MPI) environments in case a user prefers not to supply their own structures.
-In addition, all parallelism is contained within specific vector operations (norms, dot products, etc.) No other operations within the solvers require knowledge of parallelism.
-Thus, using a solver in parallel consists of using a parallel vector implementation, either the one provided with SUNDIALS or the user’s own parallel vector structure, underneath the solver.
+The codes also come with default vector structures with pre-defined operation implementations for serial, shared-memory parallel (openMP and PThreads), and distributed memory parallel (MPI) environments in case a user prefers not to supply their own structures.
+Wrappers for the hypre ParVector and a PETSc vector are also provided.
+In addition, all parallelism is contained within specific vector operations (norms, dot products, etc.).
+No other operations within the solvers require knowledge of parallelism.
+Thus, using a solver in parallel consists of using a parallel vector implementation, either one provided with SUNDIALS or the user’s own parallel vector structure, underneath the solver.
 Hence, we do not make a distinction between parallel and serial versions of the codes.

 SUNDIALS(SUite of Nonlinear and DIfferential/ALgebraic equation Solvers) consists of the following six solvers: